HOME

 Kollegium Kalksburg, Vienna

-1988-1991, Meter stamps for Kollegium Kalsburg, a Jesuit secondary school in Vienna.
+1988-1991, meter stamps for Kollegium Kalksburg, a Jesuit secondary school in Vienna.
 More

 St. Barbara Church, Vienna